-Anti-inflammatory fats are a cornerstone of this diet.
+- Anti-inflammatory fats are a cornerstone of this diet.
 Lamphere recommends foods high in omega-3 fatty acids, such as wild salmon, sardines, herring, anchovies, flaxseed, hempseed and walnuts.
 In addition, other anti-inflammatory fats include extra-virgin olive oil, avocado oil, flaxseed oil, hempseed oil and walnut oil.

-Fruits and vegetables are high in inflammation-reducing antioxidants.
-"Fruits and vegetables high antioxidants are important, especially onions, garlic, peppers and dark leafy greens," says Lamphere.
+- Fruits and vegetables are high in inflammation-reducing antioxidants.
+"Fruits and vegetables with high antioxidants are important, especially onions, garlic, peppers and dark leafy greens," says Lamphere.
 She adds, "These are high in inflammation-fighting carotenoids, vitamin K and vitamin E."

+- Herbs and spices include compounds to fight inflammation.
+Lamphere explains, "Turmeric, oregano, rosemary, ginger and green tea contain bioflavonoids and polyphenols that reduce inflammation and limit free radical production."
 She adds, "Some of the most potent anti-inflammatory vegetables are peppers and the spices derived from them, such as cayenne pepper.
 All chili peppers include capsaicin (the hotter the pepper, the more capsaicin it has), which is a potent inhibitor of substance P, a neuropeptide associated with inflammatory processes."

 The standard American diet is a culprit in inflammatory conditions.

-Unhealthy fats promote inflammation.
-"Most people eating a Western diet high in processed food or fast food consume a lot of omega-6 fats – and not enough of the anti-inflammatory omega-3 fats — and it is this imbalance between the two that promotes inflammation [in the body]."
+- Unhealthy fats promote inflammation.
+"Most people eating a Western diet high in processed food or fast food consume a lot of omega-6 fats and not enough of the anti-inflammatory omega-3 fats — and it is this imbalance between the two that promotes inflammation [in the body]."

+- Omega-6 fats found in corn, safflower, sunflower, peanut and soybean oils. "[These fats] are inflammatory because they are metabolized into hormone-like compounds that actually promote inflammation," says Lamphere.
 Have you ever wondered why trans fat is unhealthy?
-Lamphere explains, "Another fat that is highly inflammatory in trans fat.
+Lamphere explains, "Another fat that is highly inflammatory is trans fat.
 This fat is found in processed or fast foods, especially those that are fried."
 She warns, "It is best to avoid trans fat entirely."

-Refined carbohydrates are pro-inflammatory.
+- Refined carbohydrates are pro-inflammatory.
 Refined flour, sugar and foods high on the glycemic index exacerbate inflammatory conditions.
 Lamphere warns, "These foods elevate insulin and glucose levels, which raise levels of pro-inflammatory messengers."

-Food allergies or sensitivities can play a role in inflammation.
+- Food allergies or sensitivities can play a role in inflammation.
 "Many people are intolerant to the proteins in wheat and dairy, and this can initiate an inflammatory cascade that starts in the gut but can have far-reaching [systemic] effects," says Lamphere.